nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 shaping Tor service-side onion service traffic to look like other websites or different protocols), delay *may* be added at the [application layer](https://petsymposium.org/2017/papers/issue2/paper54-2017-2-source.pdf).
-Ideally, any additional cover traffic required by such defenes would still be added at the circuit padding layer to provide engineering efficiency through loose layer coupling and component re-use, as well as to provide additional gains against [low
+Ideally, any additional cover traffic required by such defenses would still be added at the circuit padding layer to provide engineering efficiency through loose layer coupling and component re-use, as well as to provide additional gains against [low